asg5704/gatsby-markdown-viewer/README.md

 # Gatsby Markdown Viewer

 ## What
-Gatsby Markdown Viewer is a project based on the freeCodeCamp curriculum to fulfill the Front End Libraries Certification.
+Gatsby Markdown Viewer is a project that I completed to teach myself React and Gatsby.js

 ## Who
 [Alexander Garcia](https://alexandergarcia.me) - me